Music can be a great tool to find inspiration.

 Just wanted to put that out there.

-An additional bonus to these types of artists is that they are much more accessible.
-Alison is even on Twitter and Flickr!
+What’s also nice about these types of artists is that they are much more approachable.
+Alison is even on Twitter!
 They just seem much more ‘friendly’ that way, more earnest perhaps.
 They ‘made’ themselves.
 And for that they have my respect.

 I hope you enjoy these artists as much as I do and find some inspiration through their work.